T

 landmark

-A magnificent Gothic cathedral, the Duomo is Milan's most iconic landmark.
-Climb to the rooftop for breathtaking views of the city and intricate spires.
+A breathtaking Gothic cathedral, the Duomo is Milan's most iconic landmark.
+Climb to the rooftop for unparalleled views of the city and intricate marble spires.

 • Book rooftop access tickets online in advance to skip lines.